Qualitative Methods: Interviews and Surveys

 Write an Interview Guide (20 minutes)

 Write a semi-structured interview guide (6-8 questions plus follow-up probes) for a study on how developers decide when to accept or reject AI code suggestions.
-Include at least one open question, one probe, and identify one question from your first draft that was leading and explain how you revised it.
+Include at least one open question and one probe; identify one question from your first draft that was leading and explain how you revised it.

 Code This Excerpt (15 minutes)